davidklemme/domovae/BACKLOG.md

-# Domovae - Real Estate Application Backlog
+# Brickly - Real Estate Application Backlog

 ## Context

-Domovae is a real estate platform that helps property owners sell their houses or apartments.
+Brickly is a real estate platform that helps property owners sell their houses or apartments.
 The app provides an Airbnb-style interface for property listings with appointment booking capabilities.
 The platform includes user authentication, property management, appointment scheduling, and applicant vetting with country-specific rules.

 ## Ground Rules